John Goodman Reportedly ‘Very Interested’ In A ‘Roseanne’ Spin-Off

 However, the actor did reveal that he likely wasn’t going to win an Emmy for the role anyway.
 “I wasn’t gonna get an Emmy anyway,” he told Entertainment Tonight.
 “I’ve been up there [11] times already, and if I didn’t get one I’m not gonna get one.”

 Roseanne spin-off rumors immediately began to circulate online following the show’s cancellation.
 Fans wanted to see a show about the Conner family minus Roseanne Barr’s character, and it seems that the network is in talks to do just that.
-Reports are been flying that actress Sara Gilbert, who played Roseanne’s daughter Darlene Conner on the show, may take over as the leading lady, and that Barr’s iconic character could be killed off to explain her absence.
+Reports have been flying that actress Sara Gilbert, who played Roseanne’s daughter Darlene Conner on the show, may take over as the leading lady, and that Barr’s iconic character could be killed off to explain her absence.

 As many Roseanne fans know, in the season finale of the show it was revealed that Rosie had scheduled her knee operation, which could be the perfect storyline to kill off the character.